| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Results of a survey of 200 students about their opinion on statistics.
+A survey of 200 students about their opinion on the subject statistics.

 Number of students who like statistics = 135.